compatibl/hackathon-quantminds-2023/README.md

 - The entry is scored by parsing JSON in the model output.
 - Any text before the opening or after the closing curly brackets is ignored.

-### Code Submission Format
+#### Code Submission Format Details

 - Participants can submit their own Python code via GitHub.
 - The code should read a .csv file with input data and produce a .csv file with output fields.
-- A sample open-source environment will be provided by the organizers in this package, however its use is not required and any other open-source environment in Python or another mainstream programming language that the organizers can install and run for scoring can be used.
+- A sample open-source environment will be provided by the organizers in this package, however its use is optional and the entry can use any other open-source toolset in Python (MIT or Apache license).
+- The competition entry itself must be provided under an open source license (MIT or Apache) as keeping the entries confidential is not practical in competition format.

 ## Scoring Rules